Rekka (film): Plot

-Shiva during his 6th standard was in love with a girl named Mala, his tuition teacher who is very much elder to him.
-All the men in the town fall in love with her including a newly graduated doctor, Selvam.
-Mala reciprocates his love as well though they don't declare their love to each other.
+During Shiva's 6th standard, he was in love with a girl named Mala, his tuition teacher, who was much older than him.
+All the men in the town fall in love with her, including a newly graduated doctor, Selvam.
+Mala reciprocates his love as well, though they do not declare their love to each other.
 Shiva misunderstands his love for Mala, but Mala tells him that he loves him as her brother.
-Mala's father cheats people with fraud chit funds and demands Mala to vacate the town failing on which he threatens her that he will commit suicide.
+Mala's father cheats people with fraudulent chit funds and demands that Mala vacate the town, failing which he threatens her that he will commit suicide.
 Mala writes a letter to Selvam and asks Shiva to deliver it to him.
 However, on the way, Shiva's friends tempt him to watch a movie.
-The next morning, Selvam is shocked to know that Mala left the town without leaving any message.
-People who were deceived by Mala's father demand money from Selvam and they thrash Selvam's father leading to his death.
+The next morning, Selvam is shocked to find that Mala has left town without leaving any message.
+People whom Mala's father deceived demand money from Selvam, and they thrash Selvam's father, leading to his death.
 Selvam turns insane out of shock.
 Shiva understands that the letter which he failed to deliver to Selvam is the reason behind his insanity.
-He is not able to recover from guilt and that is why he hallucinates Mala.
-To overcome his guilt, he starts to help lovers to get united.
-Bharati also reveals why she eloped with Shiva.
+He is not able to recover from guilt, and that is why he hallucinates Mala.
+To overcome his guilt, he starts helping lovers unite.
+Bharathi also reveals why she eloped with Shiva.

-Bharati met Shiva during an 80th birthday marriage event of an elderly couple which was organised by Shiva.
-She was attracted by the fact that his family is supporting him for his acts and every one of them talks very good about him.
-She was waiting for a right time to meet him, but destiny brought him to her.
-She declares her love for him and Shiva is shocked.
-David calls Shiva, tells him to leave her, and vacate the place.
+Bharathi met Shiva at an elderly couple's 80th birthday marriage event, which Shiva organized.
+She was attracted by the fact that his family supports him of his actions and everyone speaks well of him.
+She was waiting for the right time to meet him, but destiny brought him to her.
+She declares her love for Shiva, but he is shocked.
+David calls Shiva, tells him to leave her, and vacates the place.
 When Shiva resists, he threatens to kill Ratnam.
 Out of guilt once again, he leaves the place.
 Things take a turn when Mala meets him in a situation where several goons chase her.
-She requests to take her to the police station.
-Shiva reveals himself and he saves Mala from the goons.
-David forcibly takes Bharati with him and takes her to Cheliyan.
-David and Cheliyan come face to face to kill each other.
-Shiva interrupts and takes Bharati with him.
+She requests that he take her to the police station.
+Shiva reveals himself and saves Mala from the goons.
+David forcibly takes Bharathi with him and takes her to Cheliyan.
+David and Cheliyan come face-to-face to kill each other.
+Shiva interrupts and takes Bharathi with him.
 Cheliyan tries to stop them, but David interrupts Cheliyan to avenge.
-After a series of fights, Shiva takes Bharati with him to his place Kumbakonam along with Mala.
+After a series of fights, Shiva takes Bharathi and Mala to Kumbakonam.
 Back in Coimbatore, Cheliyan and David try to get rid of each other.
 In Kumbakonam, Shiva unites Mala with Selvam.
-Shiva tears off the letter which he failed to deliver to Selvam years ago without reading what has been written in it.
+He tears off the letter that he failed to deliver to Selvam years ago without reading what was written in it.

-Now Shiva has to face Manivasagam and his men to win the love between him and Bharati.
+Now, Shiva has to face Manivasagam and his men to win the love between him and Bharathi.